 My landlord, like most, is an expert in cutting corners, although I must say that he was pretty responsive and did a lot more than the ones I’ve heard about from clients.
 However, his lack of experience, coupled with his desire to save as much money as possible, could have cost me my health.

 Consultation services for tenants

 It’s important for tenants to know that there is nothing wrong with insisting that landlords provide a healthy and safe living environment.
 When these situations arise, tenants need to know what to do.

 It’s equally important to have knowledgeable experts–like those at Mold Busters–present every step of the way, looking out for your best interest and making sure that everything is done right.
 Many vital steps can be missed by landlords or contractors when dealing with floods or mold issues.
 It’s vital to have qualified experts oversee the entire process.

-As a result, Mold Busters is now offering Consultation Services for Tenants.
+As a result, Mold Busters is now offering home inspection services for Tenants.
 This service includes subsidized pricing for air quality tests and mold inspections, detailed reports of test results, and professional advice for dealing with landlords, insurance companies and adjusters.